 3 Credits Students analyze policy formulation and implementation from an organizational-wide standpoint.
 The course emphasizes integration of knowledge and planning approaches, analysis of both internal and external resources and constraints that affect organizational policies, and the role of the firm in society.
-Case analyses are integral to the course.
+Case analyses are integral to the

-General Education Discipline: Writing Intensive Prerequisites: BUS 222, BUS 228, BUS 232, and BUS 330
+Prerequisites: BUS 222, BUS 228, BUS 232, and BUS 330